microsoft/azure-pipelines-tasks/Tasks/SqlAzureDataWarehouseDacpacDeploymentV0/README.md

 ### Known Limitations :

 - The auto-detection of the automation agent's IP Address only works with hosted automation agent in Azure Pipelines and not in Team Foundation Server (TFS).
-- The task does not put in a demand for SQL Server PowerShell and that is needed for running the SQL Server Scripts against the Azure SQL Database.
-Install the [Microsoft SQL Server 2016 Feature Pack ](https://www.microsoft.com/en-us/download/details.aspx?id=52676) as described above, else the task will fail to deploy the SQL Server Scripts.
+- The task does not put in a demand for SQL Server PowerShell and that is needed for running the SQL Scripts against the Azure SQL Data Warehouse.
+Install the [Microsoft SQL Server 2016 Feature Pack ](https://www.microsoft.com/en-us/download/details.aspx?id=52676) as described above, else the task will fail to deploy the SQL Scripts.
-- The Azure SQL Database Deployment task does not support BACPAC.
-Please send us feedback for the task and for the support for BACPAC and SQL scripts at RM\_Customer\_Queries at microsoft dot com.
+- The Azure SQL Data Warehouse Deployment task does not support BACPAC.

 ### Supported Azure and AzureRM module versions:
 Recommended: